cknave/gls29ee512-programmer/README.md

 Using the programmer script
 ---------------------------
+Install the script requirements.
+I recommend doing this in a virtual environment so you're not trapped in Python dependency hell:

+    pip install -r requirements.txt

 If there is one serial device in `/dev/ttyACM*`, it will be used.
 Otherwise, you'll need to set the device with the `-d <device>` option.